Join us for the opening of Agape on Wednesday 29 November

-Join us on Wednesday 29 November from 6-8pm for the opening of Agape.
-A solo exhibition of new text-based neon artworks by Artist, Author and Psychotherapist Noula Diamantopoulos.
+Agape presents the latest body of text-based neon artworks by Artist, Writer and Psychotherapist Noula Diamantopoulos.

-Noula Diamantopoulos’s latest series of cryptic neon works employ the poetry of the Greek language to explore one of art history’s most enduring and universal themes – love.
+Noula Diamantopoulos’s latest series of cryptic neon artworks employ the poetry of the Greek language to explore one of art history’s most enduring and universal themes – love.

-Initial creative stirrings and the ideas behind these works were inspired by a recently completed public art commission, in which Noula was asked to create an enormous 60 sqm mosaic installation, pieced together from over 20,000 jar lids.
-The commissioned portrait featured the face of Felicity Cook, a survivor of domestic violence, and formed part of the Love Shouldn’t Hurt campaign, drawing attention to domestic violence.
+Initial creative stirrings and the ideas behind these works, were inspired by a recently completed public art commission, in which Noula was asked to create an enormous 60 sqm mosaic installation.
+Pieced together from over 20,000 jar lids, the commissioned portrait features the face of Felicity Cook, a survivor of domestic violence.
+Towering above the cityscape at 182 George Street in Sydney, the work forms part of the Love Shouldn’t Hurt campaign, drawing attention to domestic violence.

-Responding to this theme of love, Noula’s upcoming solo exhibition Agape explores what it really means to love, “how to be love”, and like all of her work, challenges us to contemplate and question how we define love.
+Responding to this theme of love, the rest of the works in Noula’s solo exhibition Agape explore what it really means to love, “how to be love”, and like all of her work, challenges us to contemplate and question how we define love.

 In the Greek language, the word ‘agape’ represents the highest form of love.
 It is an unselfish form of love based on recognition of our mutual affinity or sameness as human beings.
-From this word, Noula has created a series of poetic neon works, with the elegant Greek letters of each word, based on the artist’s own handwriting, being readable on multiple layers.
+From this word, Noula has created a series of poetic neon works, with the elegant Greek letters of each word, based on the artist’s own handwriting.
+Each of these works can be read and deciphered on multiple layers.
 Hidden within each word are a myriad of symbols and personal meanings, all exploring the power of love – in all its forms and guises.